Who are we ?

 Land manager

-Mrs. MOROH ACHI Marcelle
+Mrs MOROH ACHI Marcelle

 Communication Manager

-Mr. SANOU Emmanuel
+M. SANOU Emmanuel

 Accounting Manager

-Mrs. KONAN Brunda
+Mrs KONAN Brunda

 An accountant

-Mrs. BELLE Aurélie
+Mme BELLE Aurélie

 Associative life assistant

-Mrs. KPENOU Carine
+Mme KPENOU Carine

 Executive assistant

-Mrs. BANHORO LY Aïssétou
+Mme BANHORO LY Aïssétou

 Bilingual executive assistant

-Mrs. BLECHIE Mariame
+Mme BLECHIE Mariame

 Executive assistant

-Mr. KONAN Clément
+M. KONAN Clément

 Driver

-Mr. MAMBO Henri
+M. MAMBO Henri

 Service Agent